Free Consultation

 Texas follows a modified comparative negligence rule.
 If a driver is found to be more than 50% at fault for the accident, they cannot recover damages.
 Consulting a legal professional can help you understand liability in skid-related crashes.

-If you have been in a skid-related accident in Austin, it is advisable for you to see a lawyer.
+If you have been in a skid-related accident in Austin, you should see a lawyer.
 TK Injury Lawyers will help you understand your rights and options after a crash.
-Call us today at (512) 910-2000 or visit us at 1002 Rio Grande St., Austin, TX 78701, for a free consultation, and let us help you navigate your case with care and expertise.
+Call us today at (512) 881-7157 or visit us at 1002 Rio Grande St., Austin, TX 78701, for a free consultation, and let us help you navigate your case with care and expertise.

 Trent Kelly obtained his law degree from the University of Arkansas in 2007.
 He is licensed to practice law in Texas and regularly assists clients with their legal matters.
 Trent’s practice is primarily focused on personal injury matters – particularly those involving motor vehicles (such as cars, commercial trucks, 18-wheelers, and motorcycles) and wrongful death – but he also handles various business litigation matters as well.
 Click here to take a look at some complex cases Trent has resolved.